 March to May (warmest months) the temperatures are mildly warm ((Maximum 33 Degree Minimum 10 Degree)

-We have winter from December to February: During this time the weather is cold, and the sky is clear (Maximum 19 Degree Minimum -2 Degree)
+We have winter from December to February: During this time the weather is cold and dry, the view is poor.
+(Maximum 24 Degree Minimum -2 Degree)

-The rainy season and also summer starting from June 1o to August: (July/August has more rain) (Maximum 34 Degree Minimum 19 Degree)
+The rainy season and also summer starting from June 1o to August: (July/August has more raining) (Maximum 34 Degree Minimum 19 Degree)

 Tour Visiting Places: Godavari, Phulchowki, Shivapuri, Chitwan, Koshi Tappu

 Transportation: Good Condition Private Car/Van depends on group size for a tour with a good driver.
 For long drive Tourist Bus/Flights are available.